Meet the Speakers

 Joe McCullough

 Joe moved to Alaska in 1992 after falling in love with the ocean and the mountains.
 He has worked for the Alaska Department of Natural Resources for 32 years, starting out as a volunteer in Kachemak Bay State Park.
 Joe also worked as a park ranger in Anchor Point and on the Kenai River.
-He was hired as the Education Coordinator for the Alaska Boating Safety Program in 2002, he was promoted to Boating Law Administrator in 2019.
-Joe loves teaching and is a nationally certified boating safety instructor, NSBC boat control instructor trainer and an Alaska Police Standards Council instructor.
-He has served on several NASBLA committees – Education (vice-chair in 2005 and 2006), Law Enforcement, Engineering, Reporting and Analysis and Finance and Grants (chair in 2020).
-He currently serves on NASBLA’s board of directors (serving two terms as vice-chair and one as treasurer.
-Joe was the recipient of the National Association of State Boating Law Administrators’ (NASBLA) Boating Safety Award in 2006 and NASBLA’s Educator of the Year Award in 2012.
-He graduated with a B.A.
-Degree from James Madison University in Harrisonburg, VA. dnr.alaska.gov/parks/boating
+He was hired as the education coordinator for the Alaska Boating Safety Program in 2002; he was promoted to boating law administrator in 2019.
+Joe loves teaching and is a nationally certified boating safety instructor, NSBC Instructor Trainer and an Alaska Police Standards Council Instructor.
+He has served on several National Association of State Boating Law Administrators (NASBLA) Committees: Education (vice-chair in 2005 and 2006), Law Enforcement, Engineering, Reporting and Analysis and Finance and Grants (chair in 2020).
+He currently serves on NASBLA’s Board of Directors (serving two terms as vice-chair and one as treasurer.
+Joe was the recipient of the NASBLA Boating Safety Award in 2006 and NASBLA’s Educator of the Year Award in 2012.
+He graduated with a bachelor of arts degree from James Madison University in Harrisonburg, VA. dnr.alaska.gov/parks/boating

 Chief Administrative Officer | National Marine Manufacturers Association